LeoCavaille/k8s-workshop/katacodacomleocdd-k8s-monitoring/18-deploy-sample-apps.md

 `kubectl get statefulsets` or `kubectl get sts` prints a list of all the statefulsets in the current namespace. <br/> <br/>

-*Answer: redis is statefulset and by definition pods with a higher ordinal can only be deployed if all the pods with lower ordinals are marked as `Ready`.*
+*Answer: redis is a statefulset and by definition pods with a higher ordinal can only be deployed if all the pods with lower ordinals are marked as `Ready`.*
 </details>